-With a national championship already won by the Claremont-Mudd-Scripps women’s golf team this spring, CMS tennis and track & field are the next teams up with NCAA championship aspirations.
+With national championships already won by the Claremont-Mudd-Scripps women’s golf and women's tennis teams this spring, CMS track & field is the next team up with NCAA championship aspirations.
 CMC and CMS are hosting the tennis National Championships May 21-26 at the Biszantz Family Tennis Center.
 The NCAA Track & Field Championships are May 24-26 in La Crosse, Wis.

 The Claremont Colleges Lions men’s rugby club team is hosting the PacWest Cup playoffs on Claremont McKenna College’s Parents Field from April 8-9.
 Claremont takes on the University of Dallas in one PacWest Cup semifinal match on April 8 at 1 p.m., while Cal Maritime Academy and Angelo State (Texas) face off in the other semifinal match on April 8 at 11 a.m.